aws/aws-cdk/packages/aws-cdk-lib/README.md

 to be able to treat a single stack: by instantiating it multiple times for different instances of your application.

-You can define a custom subclass of `Construct`, holding one or more `Stack`s, to represent a single logical instance of your application.
+You can define a custom subclass of `Stage`, holding one or more `Stack`s, to represent a single logical instance of your application.

 As a final note: `Stack`s are not a unit of reuse.
 They describe physical